TranslucentTB/TranslucentTB/README.md

 A portable version of the app is also available [on GitHub releases](https://github.com/TranslucentTB/TranslucentTB/releases) as `TranslucentTB.zip`, but this version only works on Windows 11.

 If you want to get the latest bleeding edge build, you can grab it over at the [Azure Pipelines page](https://dev.azure.com/sylve0n/TranslucentTB/_build?definitionId=4).
-Note that these build may not work, or include features that are partially complete.
+Note that these builds may not work, or include features that are partially complete.
 Use at your own risk.

 ## Add to Startup